microbug/rcoleman.uk/content/about.md

 ---
 title: "About"
-date: 2020-09-23T18:24:27+01:00
+date: 2024-02-18T21:38:27+00:00
 draft: false
 ---

 Hi, I'm Richard.
-I'm a third-year undergraduate studying Electronic Engineering at the University of Southampton.
-You can reach me by emailing [my first name]@rcoleman.uk.
+I'm an embedded software engineer based in Cambridge, currently working at Plextek Services Ltd. This site is a home for my personal projects, if and when I remember to document them!

+If you'd like to get in touch, you can email me at `[my first name]@rcoleman.uk`.